mafarah1/Keeper/README.md

 # Keeper
-A enhanced Google Keep clone built with the MERN stack
+A Google Keep clone built with the MERN stack